samdeverett/metabolomics-llm/README.md

 This repo contains code for using retrieval-augmented generation (RAG) to power a metabolomics LLM.

 The goal of the project is to create a virtual research assistant specialized in [metabolomics](https://en.wikipedia.org/wiki/Metabolomics) capable of answering questions in detail, generating hypotheses, and synthesizing results.
+It uses Llama 2 within a Hugging Face text generation transformer.

 For a demo, check out [`metabolomics-llm/demo/demo.ipynb`](https://github.com/samdeverett/metabolomics-llm/blob/main/metabolomics-llm/demo/demo.ipynb).